Admissions Requirements

 To be considered for the undergraduate Pharmacy program, you’ll need all of the following:

-Residency status: We serve the Maritime provinces and preference for admission is given to Maritime residents.
-Applicants must be Canadian citizens or permanent residents of Nova Scotia, New Brunswick or Prince Edward Island.
+Residency status: We serve the Maritime provinces (Nova Scotia, New Brunswick, Prince Edward Island) and preference for admission is given to Maritime residents.
+Applicants must be Canadian citizens or permanent residents.
 A maximum of 10% of the class can be comprised of Non-Maritime Canadian students.

-A successfully completed year of undergraduate education: Our program requires a minimum of two (2) years of academic study.
-Applicants must have complete, or be in the process of completing, a minimum of one (1) full year of study in which they have successfully completed a minimum of 15 credit hours (equivalent to five 3 credit hour courses) in both the fall and winter terms.
+A successfully completed year of undergraduate education: Applicants must have completed, or be in the process of completing, a minimum of one (1) full year of study in which they have successfully completed a minimum of 15 credit hours (equivalent to five 3 credit hour courses) in both the fall and winter terms.

 Minimum CGPA: A minimum cumulative GPA (CGPA) of 2.7 is required.
 Each applicant’s marks in undergraduate courses (graduate coursework is not included) are converted automatically to a CGPA, based on the Dalhousie University grading scheme.

 Prerequisite courses: Applicants must successfully complete the following courses (or their equivalent from another university) with a minimum grade of 70% (B-) in each of the courses in order to be considered for admission.
 The Dalhousie College of Pharmacy will not accept marks of Pass (P) or Credit Received (CR) for the 2020-2021 academic year for future applicants to the Doctor of Pharmacy program.
 Applicants must demonstrate achieving the minimum required grade of B-/70% for each pre-requisite course on an official academic record/transcript.
+In keeping with Dalhousie University policy (Section 15 in Undergraduate Calendar), we will not consider any classes 10+ years for pre-requisites requirements.
 Normally it will take students at least two full time academic years to complete the required courses:

 SUBJECT DALHOUSIE COURSE